-Actor/Role-condition Action/Description 7 The tester reports back that the destination NFV-MANO functional entity is healthy.
+Actor/Role-condition Action/Description , Tester -> SMM The tester reports back that the destination NFV-MANO functional entity is healthy.
 If appropriate, not needed resources are released (see note 2).
-8 SMM -> Destination NFV-MANO SMM transfers the operational state data (e.g. authentication key) functional entity from the source NFV-MANO functional entity to the destination - NFV-MANO functional entity (see note 2).
-9 SMM, destination NFV-MANO SMM unlocks the functional entity application of destination functional entity, impacted NFV-MANO functional entity and starts the NFV-MANO service NFV-MANO functional entity interfaces towards impacted NFV-MANO functional entities.
+8 SMM -> Destination NFV-MAN functional entity from the source NFV-MANO functional entity to the destination NFV-MANO functional entity (see note 2).
+9 SMM, destination NFV-MANO functional entity, impacted NFV-MANO functional entity SMM unlocks the functional entity application of destination NFV-MANO functional entity and starts the NFV-MANO service interfaces towards impacted NFV-MANO functional entities.
 Authentication of the destination NFV-MANO functional entity to the impacted NFV-MANO functional entity (see note 2).
-10 SMM, destination NFV-MANO SMM starts the NFV-MANO service interfaces towards impacted functional entity, impacted entity entities.
-Authentication of the destination NFV-MANO functional 11 SMM, source NFV-MANO entity to the impacted entity (see note 2).
-SMM gracefully stops the NFV-MANO service interfaces towards functional entity impacted entities (see note 2).
+10 SMM, destination NFV-MANO functional entity, impacted entit SMM starts the NFV-MANO service interfaces towards impacted entities.
+Authentication of the destination NFV-MANO functional entity to the impacted entity (see note 2).
+11 SMM, source NFV-MANO functional entity SMM gracefully stops the NFV-MANO service interfaces towards impacted entities (see note 2).
 12 SMM -> Tester SMM invokes the tester with indication of appropriate resources it can use for execution (see note 2).
 13 Tester The tester runs all the test suites applicable for the verification of the health and the performance of the destination NFV-MANO functional entity and the system as a whole (see note 2).
 14 Tester -> SMM The tester reports that the software modification of the destination NFV-MANO functional entity has been completed successfully.
 Not needed resources are released (see note 2).
-15 SMM -> Source NFV-MANO When the SHUTDOWN_UNLOCKED state is reached, SMM functional entity terminates the source NFV-MANO functional entity (see note 2).
-Ends wh nen SMM SMM commits the software modification process by releasing the resources that were used to protect the software modification process and that enabled the software rollback (see note 3).
-NOTE 1: The re storation point can be an existing restoration point, in which case no further actions are taken; or it f the source NFV-MANO functional entity and its context in such a hal entity can be restored from this restoration point with enough t to resume operation even after a NOTE 2: If SMN A detects a failure of the destination n NFV-MANO functional entity, e.g. it crashed, returned with an iled, SMM needs to decide whether a retry is appropriate as software rollback described in clause 5.3.3.6 or the fallback lure described in clause 5.9.
-NOTE 3: k are used by SMM to store information necessary to revert the nout service impact through the software rollback such as log of of removed entities, etc. Once the software modification process is with this information making software rollback not possible. ation process can be initiated where the destination software re version of the just committed software modification process.
-NOTE 4: of the NFV-MANO functional entity as well as the operator's s or policies provided by the functional entity and the operator, respec
+15 SMM -> Source NFV-MANO functional entity When the SHUTDOWN_UNLOCKED state is reached, SMM terminates the source NFV-MANO functional entity (see note 2).
+Ends w hen SMM SMM commits the software modification process by releasing the resources that were used to protect the software modification process and that enabled the software rollback (see note 3). can be way th contex If SMM error; a new one created as a backur at this source NFV-MANO func- to resume operation even after d detects a failure of the destina or the testing in step 7 or 14 has tion NFV-MANO functional entity, e.g. it crashed, returned with an s failed, SMM needs to decide whether a retry is appropriate as NOTE 3: NOTE 4: changes of the software modification without service impact through the software rollback such as log of executed operations, state/configuration of removed entities, etc. Once the software modification process is committed, these resources are released with this information making software rollback not possible.
+Instead, if necessary, a software modification process can be initiated where the destination software version is the same as the source software version of the just committed software modification process.